Qin Shi Huang — First Emperor in History of China and His Unified Qin Dynasty

 His younger brother and his mother’s lover initiated some coups, trying to expel him from the throne, but they were defeated and killed.

-Then King Ying Zheng forced Lv to commit suicide, imprisoned his own mother, and killed her lover and their two bastards.
+Then King Ying Zheng forced Lv to commit suicide, imprisoned his mother, and killed her lover and their two bastards.

-Around one year later, all of his political enemies within the kingdom were defeated, after when he gained all the centralized power, with the assistance of younger officials that he trusted, such as the General Wang Jian.
+Around one year later, all of his political enemies within the kingdom were defeated, after when he gained all the centralized power, with the assistance of younger officials that he trusted, such as General Wang Jian.

-Afterwards, King Ying Zheng marched toward his path of establishing a bigger and stronger empire.
+Afterward, King Ying Zheng marched toward his path of establishing a bigger and stronger empire.